Brotherhood of the Wolf: Cast

+Production

+Among other locations, the film was shot in Lectoure, located in the Gers department, and in Hautes-Pyrénées.

 Reception

 Critical reception

 Brotherhood of the Wolf garnered mostly positive reviews, with a 72% rating on Rotten Tomatoes, based on 119 reviews with the consensus stating: "Brotherhood of the Wolf mixes its genres with little logic, but the end result is wildly entertaining." whereas on Metacritic it accumulated a score of 57 from mixed reviews.
 The usage of various cinematographic techniques employed by Christophe Gans, the fight sequences, the atmosphere and particularly the performance of Mark Dacascos as the Native American Mani attracted particularly strong praise.

 Roger Ebert of the Chicago Sun-Times awarded it with a 3/4-star rating, describing the film as resembling "an explosion at the genre factory", though he added: "I would be lying if I did not admit that this is all, in its absurd and overheated way, entertaining."
 James Berardinelli of ReelViews also rated the movie three stars out of four, saying that it "has something in it to appeal to just about everyone" and that it is "daring in its approach and successful in its result – assuming the result is to provide pure entertainment to the viewer."
 Michael Atkinson of Village Voice wrote "It's easily the most disarming and inventive movie made for genre geeks in years."
 Harry Knowles of Ain't It Cool News wrote that this film is "exciting, alluring and thrilling", whereas Empire gave the film a three-star rating out of five stating that "An undeniably handsome creation, but its excessive length and surplus of directorial flourishes merely exacerbate the emptiness of an initially promising plot".
 Lisa Nesselson from Variety gave a positive review mentioning that "a little Sergio Leone here, a little Sleepy Hollow there and, uh, martial arts-style confrontations are all deftly melded in Brotherhood of the Wolf, an attempt to elucidate the French urban legend of the Beast of Gevaudan.
 This is a home-grown French actioner that wears its sincere desire to entertain on its flamboyantly tailored sleeve".

 The blend of various movie genres, such as martial arts, mystery, costume drama and horror attracted certain amounts of criticism.
 In particular, Peter Travers of Rolling Stone wrote "This new take on horror is more of the bloody same", whereas Stephen Hunter of The Washington Post said that it is "a mad agglomeration of styles and traditions that ultimately results in nothing so much as a mad agglomeration of styles and traditions".

 Joan Dupont of The New York Times labelled Brotherhood of the Wolf as a "cult" film.